MaciekBaron/PSPLUSTilesTheme/README.md

 If you encounter permission errors, this is because you haven't opened the text editor as an administrator.
 Either reopen the application, or save a copy, and the move the copy to the original folder - Windows should then prompt you to approve the copy process.

 ## Notice
 This repository does not contain any code owned by Sony Interactive Entertainment or its subsidiaries.
+All code is original.
 “PlayStation”, “PS5”, “PS4”, “PS3”, “PS2” are registered trademarks or trademarks of Sony Interactive Entertainment Inc.
 All content, games titles, trade names and/or trade dress, trademarks, artwork and associated imagery are trademarks and/or copyright material of their respective owners.
 Maintainers of this repository do not take any responsibility for any adverse effects of using the code changes.
 Use at your own risk.